databoy5000/project-2/README.md

 The syntax was new to me and it wasn't a straightforward job to consolidate the API calls together and debug the function.
 Breaking code was a useful operation to understand the moving parts of a call.

 #### Team work makes the dream work
-I believe it's very important to define ahead of coding all of the necessary steps to complete a project (e.g. defining the app specifications, sudo coding, github), to split tasks between developers in an efficient manner, and to be agile with project's management.
+I believe it's very important to define ahead of coding all of the necessary steps to complete a project (e.g. defining the app specifications, pseudocoding, GitHub), to split tasks between developers in an efficient manner, and to be agile with project's management.
 Without these steps, it is easy to waste time and resources to solve problems which could've been identified and/or avoided during the planning process.

 ### Credits
 - [Go Quotes](https://goquotes.docs.apiary.io/): free open source API.